Meal Prep for Beginners: The Guide to Finally Getting Started

 Label and store correctly

-A piece of tape and a marker are all you need.
-Write the contents and the prep date on each container.
+A piece of masking tape and a marker are all you need.
+Note the contents and preparation date on each container.
 Meals in the fridge should be eaten within 4 days.
-Beyond that, head for the freezer or the trash.
+Beyond that, head to the freezer or the bin.

 6